KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 We would of course not ask you to remove Windows to install Linux on your personal machine and installing them side-by-side (called dual boot) is also a hassle.
 So for this course we use a third option, called a "virtual machine".
 We will install Linux inside of your Windows OS through an additional program called VirtualBox, which will make Linux think it's running on normal hardware.

 Notes:

-* if you are already using Linux on your laptop, you can skip steps 1-4 below, but make sure you do steps 5-6!
+* If you are already using Linux on your laptop, you can skip steps 1-4 below, but make sure you do steps 5-6!
-* if you are using MacOS, you should still install VirtualBox.
+* If you are using MacOS, you should still install VirtualBox.
 Even though MacOS also runs on a flavor of UNIX, they are not fully compatible.
+* If you are using MacOS 11 (Big Sur) on a M1 Apple architecture (ARM64 - click on "apple" - "about": does "Chip" say "Apple M1"?), then you're out of luck.
+VirtualBox does not run under the M1 chip, but QEmu does.
+See https://www.sevarg.net/2021/01/09/arm-mac-mini-and-boinc/ - although beware and follow it at your own risk!

 ## Recipe for installing the OSC virtual machine